Click for RuyaSonic HOME

 First read through this page, then download the template and open it in your version of MS Word.

 If you just want to see what the template looks like, click on RuyaSonic-Radio-Play-Script-Template.pdf.
 It's in PDF format and can be viewed using the free Adobe Acrobat reader for PC/Mac.
+If you are going to use the Word Template file, then go to page 13 of this PDF for info on how to install it, once you've downloaded it below.

 Download the template